sdmalek44/whats_for_dinner/README.md

 ## About

 - This is an API for an application that allows users to quickly and easily find something to make for dinner.
+- Search recipes by keyword, cook time, and common allergies.
 - Add all [Endpoints](#Endpoints) to this base URL https://api-whats-for-dinner.herokuapp.com to interact with API.
 - Explanations of each endpoint are below.